NJoyceHo/Machine-Learning-based-Video-Quality-Assessment/README.md

 6. Compare the performance of the proposed NR-VQA with those of FR-VQA

 ## Brief Information of the Project Development Environment
-Below is some basic information to build the program for this project:
+Below is some tools I used to build the program for this project:

 #### Required Hardware
 | Name  | Requirements |